Photo Credit: Blenda Montoro Photography

 AllSeated is the perfect tool for your wedding seating chart maker as everything is organized in one place and allows you to view your floorplan and seating arrangements in 3D!

-Vignette seating is another style to get away from the traditional round table arrangement and creates several intimate areas for your guests.
+Vignette seating is another style to consider in your wedding seating chart maker.
+This style will get you away from the traditional round table arrangement and creates several intimate areas for your guests.
 It includes the use of rectangular tables, square tables, or both to create a variety of unique “vignettes” (or scenes) in different parts of your reception.

 Banquette seating with chairs on one side of a table and booth-style or bench seating on the other is another possible vignette arrangement.
 This type of seating is lovely for all event sizes; the shape of your venue space, the available furniture and whether or not you want a more non-traditional look for your big day are all considerations.